Content Map Terms

 Before your biopsy, you may be given antibiotics to prevent infection.
 You may be asked to take off all of your clothes and put on a hospital gown.

-Transperineal biopsy is not done as often as the other two types.
-You will lie on an examination table either on your side or on your back with your knees bent.
-General or local anaesthesia may be used.
+- You will lie on an examination table either on your side or on your back with your knees bent.
+You will get anesthesia.
+The anesthesia may make you sleep.
+Or it may just numb the area being worked on.

 How It Feels